BBBase-EHeresy-PPPub/PPPub/docs/legendary_legions/the_grey_company.md

 ## ADDITIONAL RULES

-- A Grey Company force must always include Aragorn – Strider, who is always the army’s leader.
+- A Grey Company force must always include Aragorn – Strider, who is always the army's leader.
-- A Grey Company army is always deployed as a single warband, regardless of the number of models, with Aragorn as the warband’s captain.
+- A Grey Company army is always deployed as a single warband, regardless of the number of models, with Aragorn as the warband's captain.

 ## SPECIAL RULES